Jagaesh/jagaesh.github.io/README.md

 # 0xFolio

 0xFolio is a free-to-use portfolio HTML template for developers.
-It contains very simple, responsive and optmized code.
+It contains very simple, responsive and optimized code.
 Code is sum of several components which can be reused in any project very easily.

 **Live preview:** https://0xali.com/0xfolio